 Listings are grouped by Art Houses and Repertory Cinemas, First Run Theaters, and Mission Street and Neighorbhood Theaters.
 Theater names now link to corresponding pages on the encyclopedic Cinema Treasures website providing historical background info for each theater, photos, mapping, as well as discussion threads that offer first-hand anecdotes about the lives of these theaters.

-July 3, 2014: Preservationists and moviegoers alike look forward to Alamo Drafthouse's restoration of the New Mission Theater at 2550 Mission Street presently slated to open in 2015.
+April, 2015: Preservationists and moviegoers alike look forward to Alamo Drafthouse's restoration of the New Mission Theater at 2550 Mission Street slated to open in 2015.
 More than a decade before, the theater had been targeted for demolition.
 Due to the persistent efforts of the Save the New Mission Theater group, The San Francisco Neighborhood Theater Foundation, and other preservationists, demolition plans came to a halt.
 See this site's New Mission Theater section for updates and information.

 October 2, 2013: The American Conservatory Theater held its ground breaking for its renovation of the Strand Theater to play a center-stage part in San Francisco's revitalized Mid-Market area.
 View video coverage here.
 Purchased in 2012, A.C.T. intends to convert the theater to a 300-seat performing arts venue that includes a restaurant, classrooms and rehearsal space.
 Completion's projected for early 2015.
 Per artistic director Carey Perloff, "This is a great chance to have a small, more intimate space in which we can take the kinds of artistic risks on new material and young artists and new forms that are more challenging to do in a 1,000-seat theater."
 Pre-renovation photos of the Strand interior and more on the ground breaking event can be found here.
 See also Aaron Sankin's coverage of the plans for the Strand on SF Huffington Post.